-Backing onto the Napier – Gisborne rail line, the “Napier Peoples Republic of Z Kennedy Road” (a bit of a mouthful, admittedly) could conceivably claim that too, as the New Zealand government certainly doesn’t seem to want to operate or look after it.
+Backing onto the Napier – Gisborne rail line, the “Napier Peoples’ Republic of Z Kennedy Road” (a bit of a mouthful, admittedly) could conceivably claim that too, as recent New Zealand governments certainly didn’t seem to want to operate the nation’s rail lines, or look after the regions.

 So if you’ll excuse me, I’m off to the United Nations to lay our claim.